Joseph C. Kingsbury copy of D&C 132

 Bishop Newel K. Whitney handed me the Revelation… the day [after] it was written or the day following and stating what it was asked me to make a copy of it.
 I did so, and then read my copy of it to Bishop Whitney, who compared it with the original to which he held in his hand while I read to him.
 When I had finished reading, Bishop Whitney pronounced the copy correct and Hyrum Smith came into the room at the time to fetch the original.
 Bishop Whitney handed it to him.
 I will also state that this copy, as also the original are identically the same as published in the present edition of the Book of Doctrine and Covenants.

-In the months following its being committed to paper, multiple Nauvooans learned about the revelation and its contents.
+In the months following its being written down, multiple Nauvooans learned about the revelation and its contents.
 William Law reported in the Nauvoo Expositor published June 7, 1844:

 I hereby certify that Hyrum Smith did, (in his office,) read to me a certain written document, which he said was a revelation from God, he said that he was with Joseph when it was received.
 He afterwards gave me the document to read, and I took it to my house, and read it, and showed it to my wife, and returned it next day. the revelation (so called) authorized certain men to have more wives than one at a time, in this world and in the world to come.